scottag99/myhomelibrary/README.md

-# Dream Library
+# My Home Library
 Connecting aspiring readers with donors to build a home library of books.

 ## Development Environment setup

-Dream Library is a Ruby on Rails application deployed to a Heroku pipeline.
+My Home Library is a Ruby on Rails application deployed to a Heroku pipeline.
 Rails 5, Ruby 2.3.0, and Postgres 9.4(?) are the current framework versions.

-### How to use vagrant to deploy Dream Library for development
+### How to use vagrant to deploy My Home Library for development

 First you need to have vagrant installed locally: